fungamer2-2/Life-Simulator1/README.md

 ## Translating

 `lifesim.pot` is a template for translations. <br />
-Fill in the translations, then upload it as a `.po` file in the `locale` folder.
+Copy `lifesim.pot` to a new file, fill in the translations, then upload it as `lifesim.po` in the `locale` folder.
 I will then convert it to a `.mo` file so it can be translated.

 ## License